CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 8. Lightsabers can be made illegal, however, the lightsaber must be lit.
 A holstered lightsaber isn’t an arrestable offense.

-9. Civil Protection may only party with other CPs.
+9. Civil Protection may only associate with other CPs.

 10. Only thieves can counter, other criminals can not.

-11. Auto-clicking/macroing Casino machines are not allowed; however, you can still auto-click mining.
+11. Auto-clicking/macroing Casino machines or ores in the mine is not allowed.

 12. You can't build in mining areas.

 ## The following actions must be Adverted:

 - Stealing

-- Raping

 - Raiding